CivicX/PhoneUnbox/README.md

 3.Drag and drop the phoneunbox.lua into the server folder of the gcphone.

 4.You can either add the phoneunbox.lua to your fxmanifest.lua in your gcphone folder or use the fxmanifest.lua I provided.

+5.You will need to head over to your database and add these item names to your database.

+-blueiphonepackage
+-whiteiphonepackage
+-greeniphonepackage